n-hatada/stability-constant-explorer/README.md

 >You may improve, modify, and create derivative works of the data or any portion of the data, and you may copy and distribute such modifications or works.
 Modified works should carry a notice stating that you changed the data and should note the date and nature of any such change.
 Please explicitly acknowledge the National Institute of Standards and Technology as the source of the data:  Data citation recommendations are provided at https://www.nist.gov/open/license.

 The SQLite3 engine (sqlite3.dll) is in the public domain.
 The other files (the source code and the executable program) are released into the public domain by the author.

+## Version history
+### v1.0, released on May 27, 2022
+* Initial release.
+### v1.0.3, released on Oct.
+26, 2022
+* Bug fix.
+### v1.1.0, released on Mar.
+24, 2023
+* Metal ions and ligands can be filtered by text.
+* Value types can be specified in the search criteria.
+* Minor improvements. (e.g., superscript and subscript characters are shown in the metal ion list.)